frievoe97/frievoe97.github.io/README.md

 ## In work

-- Contact form (Emailjs)
+- Bilingual support (English and German)
 - Support for mobile devices
-- Bilingual support (English and German)
 - Better support for smaller screens

 ## Versions